Community Service Officers enforce parking regulations and animal ordinances throughout the City of Newton.

 Paying Parking Tickets

-There are three ways to pay your parking ticket:
+There are four ways to pay parking tickets:

 - Bring the ticket to the Newton Police Department.

 - Mail the ticket.
 We encourage payment by check when paying by mail.

 - Deposit the ticket with payment in one of the red boxes located on the east, west and south sides of the courthouse or the red box located in the police department entryway.
-Red boxes payments are collected by the CSO each weekday.
+Red boxes payments are collected by CSOs each weekday.

 If you have lost your ticket, front office staff can look it up by either the license plate of the vehicle OR your last name if you have received a late letter.